JakeScheuer/DesktopIO/README.md

 # Electron React App

+The main use of this project is to create a IO controller for desktop.
+More details below.
+If you want to just create a different appliction using the same stack, start with the branch `boilerplate`.
-Boilerplate to create a "native" application using electron to interface with the OS and React as it's UI.
+The stack uses electron to interact with the OS, and react for the UI.

-UI is uses:

-- React 18
-- Tailwind CSS
-- Dasiy UI
-- Vite
+UI comes configured with React 18, Tailwind CSS, Dasiy UI, and Vite.

+To run start react server, then electron app:
+`npm run react`
+`npm run electron`

+By default when the react app runs, it opens in a browser window.
+To turn this off see comment in `vite.config.ts`

 # IO Controller

-Managing IO between your tv, monitor, headphones, speakers, and other perephrials can be annoying.
+Managing IO in Windows can be annoying.
+I often switch between displays, audio outputs, and other perephrials and wanted a easier way to do so.
 This project is to make a simple interface where you can configure different setups and manage your devices in a single window.

+## Features Planned

+### Displays

-View Displays Available
+- View Displays Available
-Highlight Active Display
+- Highlight Active Display
-Switch Between Displays
+- Switch Between Displays
-Label or rename devices
+- Label / Rename Devices

+### Audio

-View Audio Devices
+- View Audio Devices
-Highlight Active
+- Highlight Active
-Switch Between
+- Switch Between
-Label or rename devices
+- Label / Rename Devices

+### Custom Configurations

-Create AV Setups
+- Create AV Setups/ Configs
-Example: Sim Setup, TV Setup, Gaming Setup
+- Example: Sim Setup, TV Setup, Gaming Setup

+### Bluetooth

-View Bluetooth Devices
+- View Bluetooth Devices
-Add device
+- Add device
-Remove device
+- Remove device
-Label device
+- Label device

-Enable and disable different devices, EX: on tv, disable sim perephrials
+### USB

+- View USB Devices
+- Label Device
+- Disable Device
+- Enable Device